Larry Stutts: Political career

 In 2015, Stutts introduced a bill to repeal two laws, the first relating to notifying patients of dense breast tissue following a mammogram and the second requiring insurance companies to provide mandatory minimum hospitalization time following a woman giving birth, 48 hours for vaginal delivery and 96 hours for cesarean section.
-This second law, commonly referred to as Rose's Law, was unanimously passed by the Alabama Legislature following the 1998 death of Rose Church ten days after she had given birth while attended by Stutts.
+This second law, commonly referred to as Rose's Law, was unanimously passed by the Alabama Legislature following the 1998 death of 36 year old Rose Church ten days after she had given birth while attended by Stutts.
+She was discharged from Helen Keller Hospital in Sheffield, AL only 36 hours after giving birth at the insistence of her insurance provider.
+Her autopsy revealed that she had developed severe internal bleeding and that part of the placenta had been left in her womb.
 The attempted appeal of Rose's Law made national news following disclosure that Church had been Stutts' patient at the time of her death.
 Stutts withdrew the bill from consideration, stating "neither the bill nor today's decision is related to any patient case I have had during my medical career."

 In May 2019, he voted to make abortion a crime at any stage in a pregnancy, with no exemptions for cases of rape or incest.

+In 2026, Stutts announced a pilot program to strengthen prison oversight.
+It was later revealed that Stutts’ brother-in-law was sentenced to 12 years in prison on one count of sexual abuse of a child less than 12 years old.